matt-palmer999/britishpatriots/_posts/2026-09-17-national-trust-fish-and-chips.md

 "It is absolute madness," said Sir Reginald Thorne, founder of the Save Our Chippy campaign group.
 "You go to a National Trust property to look at an Elizabethan manor and enjoy a piece of battered cod, not to decode a chemistry textbook.
 What's next?
 Renaming a cream tea a 'bovine emulsion spread on leavened dough'?"

 Despite the backlash, trust officials confirmed the menu roll-out will begin at flagship properties next month, accompanied by single-origin salt crystals and a newly created "Terminology Support Desk," staffed by volunteers trained to explain the new names to bemused visitors and issue laminated glossary cards translating each dish back into English on request.

-When asked if traditional Cornish pasties or Victoria sponges were next on the chopping block, a Trust spokesperson declined to comment, though rumours suggest pasties are currently being evaluated under the working title "Crimp-Folded Root Vegetable Envelopes."